datajamesfox/databricks-data-lake/README.md

 #### Scripts

-Import .ipynb into Databricks.
+Import .scriptes/Insurance Process.ipynb into Databricks.

 ### Usage
 -----
 #### Infrastucture

-Update Region and S3 name in dev.tfvars
+Update variables in dev.tfvars

 From ./terraform run the following: